linkeddatacenter/ezclassifier.com/content/en/docs/Getting started/_index.md

 ```
 {{% /alert %}}

-Remove your model with `ezc model train --name=mymodel`.
+Remove your model with `ezc model rm --name=mymodel`.

 {{% alert title="Warning" color="warning" %}}
 Models that are not used for more than 3 month are automatically deleted.